Krishna’s Appareance Day Celebration

 801.798.3559 / 801.787.1510

 The Krishna Temples have planned transcendental celebrations for the Appearance Day of Shree Krishna.
-From 5 pm - 8 pm in Spanish Fork on Sunday and 7 pm - Midnight in SLC on Monday, there will be Indian dance, drama, musical concerts, hot meals, exhibits, and gifts available to all.
+From 7 pm til midnight Sat.
+Aug.
+24 in SLC and 5 pm - 8 pm in Spanish Fork on Sunday August 25.
+There will be Indian dance, drama, musical concerts, hot meals, exhibits, and gifts available to all.
 This holiday for Hindus compares to Christmas Day.

 Five thousand years ago Shree Krishna appeared on earth to protect the pious, annihilate the miscreants, and reestablish the principles of virtue.
 This was accomplished in a span of 125 years even at the end of which the Lord appeared as a fresh blooming youth of 16 or 20 years.
 Before returning to His own spiritual abode, the Lord spoke the Bhagavad Gita (Song of God) to his friend and disciple, Arjuna, thus leaving behind Him a legacy of wisdom for the ages.